sourcegraph/go-vcs/README.md

 Running tests
 =============

 Run `go test ./vcs/...`.
+You may need to supply linker flags to link with libgit2.
+If you get a linker error, try running `make test` instead.
+If that doesn't work, check the command that `make test` runs to see if it is using the correct paths on your system.

 Note that the tests test the libgit2 implementation and SSH support (see above instructions).

 Contributors